unicode-org/cldr/tools/cldr-apps/README.md

 Please use the parent [CLDR/tools/pom.xml](../pom.xml) with maven to build and run.

+- Copy `src/main/liberty/config/server.env.sample` to `src/main/liberty/config/server.env`
+- Edit that `server.env` file to contain the MySQL credentials for the ST database
+- Use `mvn --file=tools/pom.xml -pl cldr-apps liberty:dev` to run a development web server, listening on port 9080
+- Navigate to http://localhost:9080/cldr-apps to view the app

 See <http://cldr.unicode.org/development/running-survey-tool> for further information about the Survey Tool.